AliSoftware/alisoftware.github.io/_posts/2018-09-02-protocols-private-properties.md

 And the conforming type `MainCoordinator` would now:

-* Only have to declare a single `let coordinatorComponents = CoordinatorComponents()` property, not having to know what's inside that `CoordinatorComponents` type (hinding the implementation details)
+* Only have to declare a single `let coordinatorComponents = CoordinatorComponents()` property, not having to know what's inside that `CoordinatorComponents` type (hiding the implementation details)
 * Wouldn't be able to access any of the `coordinatorComponents` properties from its `MainCoordinator.swift` file, as they are declared `fileprivate`

 ```swift